The 10 DET Speaking Themes You'll See on Every Test (2026)

 Your thoughts are clear in your first language, but in English they arrive half-built.
 You can almost see the sentence forming, but before it reaches your voice, the rhythm falls apart.
 The idea breaks into pieces.

 That's why smart, disciplined learners feel lost under timed conditions.
-Not because they haven't studied enough, but because their practice never mirrored how the test actually retrieves language — through themes, not lists.
-This is why so many Duolingo test takers struggle to improve their speaking score, even after hours of practice.
+Not because they haven't studied enough, but because their practice never mirrored how the test actually retrieves language—through themes, not lists.

 The sentence ended before the idea could begin.